Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_264_sp_or_27_to_31.md

 ---

-    title: Migrating Transfer CFT 2.6.4 SP2 or 2.7 to 3.9
+    title: "Migrating Transfer CFT 2.6.4 SP2 or 2.7 to 3.10"
-    linkTitle: Migrating from Transfer CFT 2.6.4-SP2 or 2.7
+    linkTitle: "Migrating from Transfer CFT 2.6.4-SP2 or 2.7"
-    weight: 240
+    weight: 230

----
-This topic describes how to migrate Transfer CFT 2.6.4 SP2, or higher, or 2.7 to version {{< TransferCFT/axwayvariablesComponentVersion  >}}.
+---This topic describes how to migrate Transfer CFT 2.6.4 SP2, or higher, or 2.7 to version {{< TransferCFT/axwayvariablesComponentVersion  >}}.
 Before starting this migration procedure, review the prerequisites and information on [loading the environment](../).
 Additionally, you must have installed your new {{< TransferCFT/axwayvariablesComponentShortName  >}} {{< TransferCFT/axwayvariablesReleaseNumber  >}} and applied the most recent service pack.

 ## Migrating the main configuration and UCONF parameters

 You can migrate the PARM, PART, IDF, other static configuration objects and UCONF parameters as follows:

 1. Load the former Transfer CFT environment.
-See the <a href="../" class="MCXref xref">Migration prerequisites</a> for details.
+See the [Migration prerequisites](../) for details.

 <!-- -->